 Digital payment market

-Market research firm Statista projects that the total value of global digital payment transactions could increase to ~$5.41 trillion in 2022 from ~$2.75 trillion in 2017.
-This represents a five-year CAGR (compound annual growth rate) of 13.5%.
-Statista noted that the digital payment transaction value is expected to reach $3.27 trillion in 2018, marking YoY (year-over-year) growth of 18.6%.
+According to a research report from Statista, the total global digital payments transaction value is likely to reach ~$5.41 trillion in 2022 from ~$2.75 trillion in 2017.
+This represents a five-year compound annual growth rate (or CAGR) of 13.5%.
+For 2018, the research firm expects the digital payment transaction value to grow 18.6% year-over-year and reach $3.27 trillion.